Seth Bringman

 Seth Bringman (born July 17, 1981) is a political campaign strategist for the Democratic Party in the United States.
-He currently serves as spokesperson for Former Georgia House Democratic Leader Stacey Abrams.
+He most recently served as spokesperson for Stacey Abrams.

 Career

 He began his career as a researcher on then-Senator Hillary Clinton's 2008 presidential campaign.
 He later served as communications director of the Ohio Democratic Party from 2009 to 2012.

 In 2013, Bringman became the first employee of Ready for Hillary, a SuperPAC focusing on grassroots organizing to support Clinton's potential 2016 presidential campaign.
 As communications director, he served as spokesperson for the PAC and its supporters.
 He was also the driver of the group's "Hillary Bus."
 Bringman is the author of the book, "Ready for Hillary: The Official, Inside Story of the Campaign before the Campaign."

 The New York Times reported that Bringman and other officials of Ready for Hillary super PAC were not offered initial posts on Clinton's official campaign.
 Bringman declined to comment for the story.
 When Nina Turner, also from Ohio, changed her support from Hillary Clinton to Bernie Sanders during the 2016 Democratic primary, Bringman criticized her decision, noting that she had left her post at the Ohio Democratic Party.

 Since the 2020 cycle, he has been a communications aide to Former Georgia House Minority Leader Stacey Abrams.

 In May 2016, Bringman expressed optimism in an interview that the Democratic Party would unite behind Clinton and that supporters of Bernie Sanders would vote for her in the general election.
-In the 2020 cycle, he has spoken positively about the prospect of a 2020 presidential run by U.S. Senator Elizabeth Warren (D-MA), saying that Warren would have widespread support.
+In the 2020 cycle, he spoke positively about the prospect of a 2020 presidential run by U.S. Senator Elizabeth Warren (D-MA), saying that Warren would have widespread support.